-You don’t have to look far online at the moment before you come across a ‘things I love about autumn’ type list or an article about ‘hygge’.
+You don’t have to look far online at the moment before you come across a ‘best things about autumn’ type list or an article about ‘hygge’.
 Autumn seems to be everyone’s favourite season, mine included.
-In fact, my last blog post before this was all about how to update your home for autumn.
+Goddess knows we all need something to look forward to right now!
 I just love watching the seasons change and autumn with all of its colour from falling leaves is one of my favourites.
 For meteorologists, summer comes to an end on August 31 and autumn begins on September 1, running until November 30.
 But astronomers say summer ends on September 21 in the northern hemisphere and autumn begins on September 22.
 There are so many reasons I’m looking forward to autumn for.
 Here are my 8 reasons to get excited for autumn so you can get excited too!

 Planning Halloween, Bonfire Night, Christmas and New Year gives you so much to look forward to.
 Halloween and dressing up is so fun.
 Kids are super cute at Halloween and trick or treating with them makes my heart melt quicker than Olaf on a sunny day.

 I have a bunch of helpful posts for Halloween with kids that you might find useful: 20 ways to make Halloween at home fun for kids, My guide for a happy Halloween at home, The ultimate guide to the best Halloween films for kids and 4 easy ideas for Halloween fun at home.